lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 # Theory of Operation

-The ENTROPY_SRC hardawre block collects entropy bits from the PTRNG (Physical True Random Number Generator) noise source, performs health tests on the collected entropy bits, packs them, sends them through a conditioning unit, and finally stores them into the `esfinal` FIFO for consumption by firmware or hardware.
+The ENTROPY_SRC hardware block collects entropy bits from the PTRNG (Physical True Random Number Generator) noise source, performs health tests on the collected entropy bits, packs them, sends them through a conditioning unit, and finally stores them into the `esfinal` FIFO for consumption by firmware or hardware.

 It operates in a manner compliant with both FIPS (though NIST SP 800-90B) and CC (AIS31) recommendations.
 This revision supports only an external interface for a PTRNG noise source implementation.